MembrilloAmarillo/Feria-Maker/README.md

 >This is a self-directed solar panel prototype (sunflower).
 It will energize moisture sensors that will alert a water tank if you have to water the crops or not, depending on the level of moisture in the soil.

 > NOTE: The code is finished
+> NOTE: The Makefile and intall.sh files only works on Linux distros

 ## Parts
 ---